alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/05-use-form.md

 const { form, send } = returnStates;
 ```

-In component B and component C, you can get the shared data by specifing the same id in component A.
+In component B and component C, you can get the shared data by specifying the same id as component A.

 ```javascript title=Component B, Component C
 const returnStates = useForm(submitData, {